Some basic mistakes to bypass when buying a dehumidifier

 Most of the dehumidifiers make noises and vibrations when working because of the compressors and fans.
 That is normal because that means your dehumidifier is working.
 But there are of course quieter and louder models in the market.
 Some of them have a quiet operation (at least they presents them as quiet).
 With these models, manufacturers have taken several steps to reduce noise by isolating the fan or using a smoother-running fan, for example.

 Choosing the higher capacity model helps because you will run it on middle fan speed, not max and the middle fan speed will be noticeably quieter.

 The good news is that most of you are going to use a dehumidifier in a basement and then you are less likely to hear your unit working while you are upstairs, for example.

 Many features are pompous and are not necessary.
 But there are some features I think is a must for every dehumidifier.

 One of them is an automatic shut-off function.
 With this function, the unit turns off when the water bucket is full.
 Without this function, water leaks may occur and that’s dangerous and could even cause an electric fault.
 So please don’t buy a dehumidifier without this feature.

 Casters and handles are a must for heavy dehumidifiers.
 We already discussed this thread previously in this article.

 You will make a huge mistake if you will buy a dehumidifier with for example 70 pints capacity and only 20 pints water bucket.
 Pay attention to this.
 I bet you don’t want to empty the water tank 5 times a day.
 A great alternative is to choose the device that uses the water drainage system.
-This requires no energy to clear the water tray.
+This requires no energy to clean the water tray.